skrey/yellow-extensions/features/emojiawesome/README.md

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/emojiawesome.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

+This extension uses [Twemoji v2.0.0](https://github.com/twitter/twemoji) by Twitter.
+Files are served from [cdnjs](https://cdnjs.com).

 ## Developer